jeremykato/WednesdayAlerts/README.md

 ## Summary

 Wednesday Alerts is a microservice with the purpose of informing users whether the current day of the week is Wednesday or not, in live time, as a service.
-It features as few as dependencies as possible and features high performance, dependency injection, and programming abstractions.
+It includes as few as dependencies as possible, and features high performance, dependency injection, and programming abstractions.